Direction for firing in field and mountain QF artillery

 bursting too far in front of the target and those bursting in the air above

-the target produced little of no effect.
+the target produce little of no effect.
 Therefore the interval of burst of the shrapnel,

-i.e. the horizontal distance between the point of burst and the target, should be carefully set, since shrapnel were really effective only if they burst
+i.e. the horizontal distance between the point of burst and the target, must

+be carefully set, since shrapnel are really effective only if they burst

-close to the target : the greater was the interval of burst, the greater was the dispersion of bullets, the less the density, and consequently the smaller
+close to the target : the greater is the interval of burst, the greater is

+the dispersion of bullets, the less the density, and consequently the smaller

 the number of hits.
-The normal interval of burst was put at
+The normal interval of burst is det at 30-

 height of burst, i.e. the vertical distance of the point of burst

-above the horizon, should be carefully adjusted,
+above the horizon, must be carefully adjusted,

 is not always uniform.
-A probable deviation
+A probable deviation of

 horse and rider, side view –